jondequinor/ert/docs/rst/manual/getting_started/configuration/poly_new/guide.rst

     ert gui poly.ert

-Wait a while and ERT will launch.
 You will see a warning because we haven't configured any observarions yet.
 This is expected, so click OK.
 You will see the main ERT user inteface screen.

 .. image:: minimal/ert.png